klkucaj/serverpod_docs/docs/06-concepts/11-authentication/01-setup.md

 The `SessionManager` has useful methods for viewing and monitoring the user's current state:

 - The `signedInUser` will return a `UserInfo` if the user is currently signed in (or `null` if the user isn't signed in).
-- Use the `addListener` method to get notified of changes to the user's signed in state.
+- Use the `addListener` method to get notified of changes to the user's signed-in state.
-- Sign out a user by calling the `signOut` method.
+- Sign out a user by calling the `signOutAllDevices` or `signOutCurrentDevice` methods, depending on your needs.

-For example it can be useful to subscribe to changes in the `SessionManager` and force a rerender of your app.
+For example, it can be useful to subscribe to changes in the `SessionManager` and force a rerender of your app.

 ```dart
 @override